realworldocaml/book/book/data-serialization/README.md

 It might seem perverse to create a parser for a type containing a `[@sexp.opaque]` value, but it's not as useless as it seems.
 In particular, such a converter won't necessarily fail on all inputs.
-Consider a record containing a `no_converter list`:
+Consider a record containing a list of opaque values:

 ```ocaml env=main
 type t =